 You need to bring the bell in closer—“tame the arc,” as Rob Lawrence put it.
 This is done by shrugging the shoulder back, not up—like starting a lawn mower.
 The above complex does a very fine job of driving this point home.

 To drive it in even deeper, I would start with another swing, a low one:

 Complexes with two bells, for those who are ready for them, become a game changer for internalizing the essential tension techniques.
 The primary driver is the double kettlebell front squat.

 The weight distribution in this squat is very different from that in the barbell front squats.
-Dan John, Master SFG has pointed out that while in the barbell FSQ the weight is “stacked” nicely on the bone structure, a pair of kettlebells “choke you like an anaconda.”
-In a correctly done kettlebell FSQ the spinal erectors have very little leverage to stabilize the spine and the job gets handed to the midsection—the diaphragm along with the obliques, abs, etc.
+Dan John, Master SFG, has pointed out that while in the barbell front squat the weight is “stacked” nicely on the bone structure, a pair of kettlebells will “choke you like an anaconda.”
+In a correctly done kettlebell front squat, the spinal erectors have very little leverage to stabilize the spine and the job gets handed to the midsection—the diaphragm along with the obliques, abs, etc.

 So when a student starts squatting with a pair of kettlebells, he quickly starts doing what we have been telling him all along: pulling up his kneecaps, cramping his glutes, and bracing his abs for a punch.
 While a single bell, even a heavy one, does not have any effect, two even moderately sized bells—a pair of 24s for an average size man, a pair of 16s for an average size lady—get the job done.

 When we have the class revisit double cleans, presses, and swings right after, the improvement is startling.
 The students’ technique becomes crisp like a black belt’s kata.
 To reinforce the new skill we build complexes around double front squats.
 These complexes include some or all of the following: cleans, presses, swings.
 The SFG Grad Workout designed by Dan John, Master SFG, is a perfect example of a simple, yet sophisticated double kettlebell complex.